-- [Configuration type]: Whether to create a standalone instance or an instance that is part of a cluster. - [Server product type]: Whether to create a FUJITSU Enterprise Postgres 9.5 instance, a FUJITSU Enterprise Postgres 9.6 instance or a FUJITSU Enterprise Postgres 10 instance.
-The default is "FUJITSU Enterprise Postgres 10".
+- [Configuration type]: Whether to create a standalone instance or an instance that is part of a cluster.

+- [Server product type]: Sets which of the following instances to create:

+- FUJITSU Enterprise Postgres 9.5 Instances

+- FUJITSU Enterprise Postgres 9.6 Instances

+- FUJITSU Enterprise Postgres 10 Instances

+- FUJITSU Enterprise Postgres 11 Instances

+- FUJITSU Enterprise Postgres 12 Instances

+The default is "FUJITSU Enterprise Postgres 12".

-WebAdmin can create and manage instances that are compatible with FUJITSU Enterprise Postgres 9.5 or FUJITSU Enterprise Postgres 9.6, however, the new features in FUJITSU Enterprise Postgres 10 may not be supported for such instances, and may be disabled.
+WebAdmin can create and manage instances compatible with the following, but new functionality in FUJITSU Enterprise Postgres 12 may not support the instance or it may be disabled.

+- FUJITSU Enterprise Postgres 9.5

+- FUJITSU Enterprise Postgres 9.6

+- FUJITSU Enterprise Postgres 10

+- FUJITSU Enterprise Postgres 11

 - [Location]: Whether to create the instance in the server that the current user is logged into, or in a remote server.
-The default is "Local", which will create the instance in the server machine where WebAdmin is currently running. - [Instance name]: Name of the database instance to manage
+The default is "Local", which will create the instance in the server machine where WebAdmin is currently running.

+- [Instance name]: Name of the database instance to manage